mattmallencode/crm/README.md

 *Satisfies User Story:  17, 18*

-A user must be able to manage their notes on a contact by being able to view notes, add new notes and remove notes.
 A form must be presented for every contact where users are able to create a note.
-A table must also be presented where users can view every note for a contact with the option to remove the note
+A table must also be presented where users can view every note for a contact with the option to remove the note Users must also be able to remove notes.

 #### Google OAuth (Open Authorisation)